pyladiesams/Data-AI-OSS-sprints-dec2023/README.md

-# Data and AI Python Open source sprints
+# Python Open Source Sprints

 ## Libraries to contribute to
 TBA